-Instead of defining time slot starting and ending times as fixed parameters, a continuous time representation models these decisions as additional continuous variables to be optimized.
+Instead of defining starting and ending times of time slots as fixed parameters, a continuous time representation models these decisions as additional continuous variables to be optimized.
 In order to allow more flexible solutions and avoid overlapping time slots, a correct order and sequence between postulated time slots must be established through the next set of constraints.